sedigh-etoumi/School_District_Analysis/README.md

         The district summary affected: yes after the change has made the analysis just affected a little bit because when you compare the numbers of student before               39,170 and after 38,709.
         ![](https://github.com/sedigh-etoumi/School_District_Analysis/blob/main/Distict_Summary.png)

-        Replacing the ninth graders math and reading scores affect Thomas High School’s performance relative to the other schools when we see the top 5 schools before we         made change, so The Thomas High School is not one of them, but after the change has made we found Thomas High School in the second position in the top 5 list.